 logitgm(p)=b0,gm+b1,gm*Xgm where p is the probability of choosing a gravity model over a radiation model, Xgm is the gravity factor we calculated.
 As this value increases, i.e. the amount of travel increases, the probability of choosing a gravity model over a radiation model increases (see Figure 5C).

-Acknowledgements

 References